abcsFrederick/CHAMPAGNE/docs/guide/output.md

 ### Alignments

-`align/bam/` contains the sorted and deduped BAM files for each sample.
+- `align/bam/` contains the sorted and deduped BAM files for each sample.
+- `align/tagalign` contains the deduplicated tagalign files.

 ### Bigwigs